Stengel203/Dull-Star/README.md

 The hangar is the location your military spacecraft are stored in.
 The higher your hangar level, the more spacecraft you can have.

 ### Living Quarters
 The living quarters houses your pilots and employees.
-(Population is the source of money.)
 You also need enough population to build new facilities, train new pilots (= make new spacecraft), ... .

 ### Research Lab
 The research lab increases your research rate.
 You unlock new research possibilities as you level your research lab.